Mahen497/React-PMD/README.md

 **Pagination Component Improvements:**
 - Added accessibility with `aria-label` attributes for navigation and page buttons.
 - Implemented logic to show only a subset of page numbers when `totalPages` is large, with ellipsis and first/last page navigation.

+### Date: October 6, 2025

+- Improved the product form by adding an "Image URL" field for both add and update operations.
+- Fixed pagination logic so that new products do not appear repeatedly when navigating pages.
+- Moved pagination state and logic from `ProductList.jsx` to `App.jsx` for better control and synchronization with search/filter.
+- Ensured pagination resets to the first page when search or filter changes.
+- Enhanced grid and card responsiveness, including width and minimum width fixes.
+- Added a toggle feature for the search/filter panel, with smooth show/hide animation, and moved its control to `App.jsx`.
+- Provided code and guidance for managing search panel visibility from the parent component.
+- Helped synchronize search/filter and pagination for a better user experience.

 ## License
 MIT